Example configuration.yaml entry media_player: - platform: yamaha

 - source_ignore (Optional): List of sources to hide in the front-end

-- source_names (Optional): Mapping of internal AVR source names to custom ones, allowing to rename e.g.
+source_names (Optional): Mapping of internal AVR source names to custom ones, allowing one to rename e.g.,

 - For receivers that support more than one zone, Home Assistant will add one media player per zone supported by the player, named “$name Zone 2” and “$name Zone 3”.

-- In some cases, autodiscovery fails due to a known bug in the receiver’s firmware.
-It is possible to manually specify the reveiver’s IP address or via it’s hostname (if it is discoverably by your DNS) then.
+- In some cases, auto-discovery fails due to a known bug in the receiver’s firmware.
+It is possible to manually specify the receiver’s IP address or via its hostname (if it is discoverable by your DNS) then.

 A full configuration example will look like the sample below:

 # Example configuration.yaml entry media_player: - platform: yamaha host: 192.168.0.10 source_ignore: - "AUX" - "HDMI6" source_names: HDMI1: "ChromeCast" AV4: "Vinyl" zone_ignore: - "Zone_2" zone_names: Main_Zone: "Family Room"